Universal set: Russell's paradox

+Russell's paradox concerns the impossibility of a set of sets, whose members are all sets that do not contain themselves.
+If such a set could exist, it could neither contain itself (because its members all do not contain themselves) nor avoid containing itself (because if it did, it should be included as one of its members).
+This paradox prevents the existence of a universal set in set theories that include either Zermelo's axiom of restricted comprehension, or the axiom of regularity and axiom of pairing.

-Regularity
+Regularity and pairing

 In Zermelo–Fraenkel set theory, the axiom of regularity and axiom of pairing prevent any set from containing itself.
 For any set $A$, the set $\{A\}$ (constructed using pairing) necessarily contains an element disjoint from $\{A\}$, by regularity.
 Because its only element is $A$, it must be the case that $A$ is disjoint from $\{A\}$, and therefore that $A$ does not contain itself.
 Because a universal set would necessarily contain itself, it cannot exist under these axioms.